mlflow/mlflow/docs/source/llms/deployments/index.rst

           config:
             openai_api_key: $OPENAI_API_KEY

-In the example above, a request sent to the completions route would be forwarded to the ``gpt-3.5-turbo`` model provided by ``openai``.
+In the example above, a request sent to the completions endpoint would be forwarded to the ``gpt-3.5-turbo`` model provided by ``openai``.

-The routes in the configuration file can be updated at any time, and the MLflow AI Gateway will automatically update its available routes without requiring a restart.
-This feature provides you with the flexibility to add, remove, or modify routes as your needs change.
-It enables 'hot-swapping' of routes, providing a seamless experience for any applications or services that interact with the MLflow AI Gateway.
+The endpoints in the configuration file can be updated at any time, and the MLflow Deployments Server will automatically update its available endpoints without requiring a restart.
+This feature provides you with the flexibility to add, remove, or modify endpoints as your needs change.
+It enables 'hot-swapping' of endpoints, providing a seamless experience for any applications or services that interact with the MLflow Deployments Server.

-When defining routes in the configuration file, ensure that each name is unique to prevent conflicts.
+When defining endpoints in the configuration file, ensure that each name is unique to prevent conflicts.
-Duplicate route names will raise an ``MlflowException``.
+Duplicate endpoint names will raise an ``MlflowException``.

 .. _deployments_models:

 Models
 ------

-The ``model`` section within a ``route`` specifies which model to use for generating responses.
+The ``model`` section within an ``endpoint`` specifies which model to use for generating responses.
 This configuration block needs to contain a ``name`` field which is used to specify the exact model instance to be used.
 Additionally, a :ref:`provider <providers>` needs to be specified, one that you have an authenticated access api key for.